RohanAnandPandit/RohanAnandPandit/README.md

 ### Hi there 👋, this is Rohan

 <!-- 🌱 I’m currently learning -->
-- 👯 I’m looking to collaborate on open-source projects <!-- - 🤔 I’m looking for help with ... -->
+- 👯 I’m am interested in full stack development
 - 💬 Ask me about my projects
 - 📫 How to reach me:
   <a href="https://www.linkedin.com/in/rohananandpandit/">LinkedIn</a>